9elements/aygabtu/README.md

 * `requiring_anything(true)` matches routes which have a dynamic segment.
 * `requiring_anything(false)` matches routes which have no dynamic segment.

+## Caveats

+* With the standard assertions configured, Aygabtu will happily accept a rails error page as long as the HTTP status is 200.
+Somebody should find out how these can be reliably told apart from regular result pages, so the default assertions can be improved.
+Until then, you should try to add an assertion that checks for a common element on pages, like a footer element.

 ## Missing features

 * tests, preferrably against different versions of Rails, RSpec and capybara